NowickiLukasz/job-listing-site-ci-pp4/TESTING.md

 # PEP8 Validator
-All python file have been tested and tassed all pep8 complience.
+All python files have been tested and passed all pep8 complience.